greatL9/imdb/README.md

 # IMDb Clone

-A modern IMDb clone built with Next.js 13, TypeScript, and Tailwind CSS.
-Browse trending and top-rated movies, search for your favorites, and view detailed information—all with a clean, responsive UI.
+A modern IMDb clone built with Next.js 15.4.6, TypeScript, and Tailwind CSS.
+Browse trending and top-rated movies, search for your favorites, and view detailed information all with a clean, responsive UI.

 ## Features